 A classic family recipe handed down through the generations.
-These homemade yeast bread rolls are light, fluffy and golden brown.
+These homemade yeast dinner rolls are light, fluffy and golden brown.
 A tasty addition to any meal on your table.
 Slather them with butter and they will melt in your mouth.

 Could there be anything better than a home that’s filled with the aroma of freshly baked bread?
 There’s no way to avoid the temptation of hot buttery crescent rolls straight out of the oven.
 It has been the demise of many a person on a diet over the years.
 But what a way to indulge.
 Once you bite into one of these yeasty, buttery rolls, you will not be able to avoid another bite, then another one, and so it goes.